remlapmot/mrrobust/docs/markstat-call-R-example.md

 ```

-Next we install the required packages in R. Note I have commented these lines out because I already have these packages installed.
+Next we have an R code chunk in which we install the required packages in R (again I have commented these lines out because I already have them installed).

 ```r
 > #install.packages("devtools")